 For me personally I have really enjoyed beer on ice in Cambodia, particularly with street food, essentially the bottles aren’t that cold, but a regular supply of ice is kept.

 I have also recently taken to it as a daytime by the pool kinda drink, for numerous reasons.
-One it is damned hot sitting by a pool in Siem Reap, and whilst you still need to drink it quickly to avoid it melting too much, it is a damned refreshing drink.
+One it is damned hot sitting by a pool in Siem Reap, and whilst you still need to drink it quickly to avoid it melting too much, it is a very refreshing drink.

 Secondly the local beers of Angkor and Cambodia Beer whilst not all that bad, are hardly a finely tuned IPA!
 The water as it slowly melts creates a refreshing brew, without the course edge that drinking it straight would give.

 And lastly, for me anyway it is just practical.
 Beer on ice, whilst more watery stays cool, whereas a bottle, or worse can get very hot in the sun.

 I have had it in a plastic mug full of ice, but it should be as god intended, in a big big glass filled to the brim with ice, and then regularly topped up when you drink it.

 You most certainly can, the Street Food Guy says so!